pherbers/adventofcode2024/README.md

 ## Day 06
 I don't care what comes after this, this is my visual magnum opus for this year.
 Fully simulated in pygame, even for part 2.
 It takes hours to run, but it's a nice screen saver!

+Edit: It took hours for the simulation to run through.
+And then I accidentally cancelled it at around 200 Simulations left because I wanted to work on day 7...

+## Day 07
+Part 1 was ez with a bit of binary juggling, but of course part 2 has three operands.
+Switching to ternary thanks to numpys base_repr function made it possible, but the combinatorics make this surprisingly resource heavy.
+Early stopping helps out tho.